cpuchip/homeschool-keeper/Q_AND_A.md

 *Any other context, preferences, or requirements I should know:*

-I've never mad an app this wide scale before and a lot of it is out of my scope/whellhouse, so I want to make sure we do this right.
+I've never made an app this wide scale before and a lot of it is out of my scope/whellhouse, so I want to make sure we do this right.
 I'm excited about this project and want to make it a great tool for homeschooling families.
 Let's keep communication open and iterate as needed to make sure we're aligned on goals and implementation.

 ---